 Please call us at (732) 515-9696 to discuss getting FHA certified or email us at email@example.com so we can answer all of your questions.

-This page is designed to provide FHA Loan Certification information for condo development board members.
-Home buyers should contact [contact] at (xxx) xxx-xxxx for more information on qualifying for an FHA loan.
+This page is designed to provide FHA Loan Certification information for condo development board members, and information for individuals buyers of condos.
+Condo board members should contact Natalie Stewart, President of FHA Review, Inc. (firstname.lastname@example.org) for information on FHA certification.
+Home buyers should contact the Tress Team at Keller Williams for more information on qualifying for an FHA loan (email@example.com).

 FHA condo approval dramatically increases the pool of potential buyers

 Statistics show that approximately 60% of new homebuyers intend to use an FHA Loan.
 If your community does not have FHA condo approval, you potentially limit the buying pool to only 40% of homebuyers.

 Increased Home Value

 FHA approved Condos have a larger pool of prospective buyers, therefore increasing competition and demand for the product.
 This can result in higher purchase prices and an increase in market value.
 This can ultimately increase the value of all units throughout the community.

 Realtors are more likely to bring their clients FHA Approved communities.
 These units with FHA financing approvals are easier to sell and most often sell for higher prices than similar condo associations that are not approved.